-- A set of recommendations addressed to the ICT sector in order to measure, control and manage its own energy footprint and encourage it to take a leading role in promoting energy efficient solutions in other sectors. - A set of recommendations addressed to the ICT sector to establish partnerships with other major energy-using sectors, i.e. buildings and lighting, manufacturing, logistics and transport and electrical power grids.
-Recommendations could either tackle all these sectors or focus on a sub-set of issues/sectors where quick gains could be achieved first.
-They would encourage partnership building and across sectors and with the ICT sector and stimulate adoption of common measurement, control and management tools for energy use. - A set of recommendations to catalyze a wider structural change in the economy at large; i.e. beyond the ICT sector and other major energy using sectors.
+- A set of recommendations addressed to the ICT sector in order to measure, control and manage its own energy footprint and encourage it to take a leading role in developing energy efficient solutions.

+- A set of recommendations addressed to the ICT sector to establish partnerships with other major energy-using sectors, i.e. buildings and lighting, manufacturing, logistics and transport and electrical power grids.
+Recommendations would focus on those issues where quick gains could be achieved first to exploit their exemplary value.
+They would encourage partnership building across sectors and with the ICT sector and stimulate adoption of common measurement, control and management tools for energy use.

+- A set of recommendations to catalyze a wider structural change in the economy at large; i.e. beyond the ICT sector and other major energy using sectors.
 Recommendations would be primarily addressed to Member States and to their local and regional authorities.
-The key idea would be to help "empower" businesses, public administrations at all levels and ultimately also citizens to make informed choices about their energy use and management and to provide them with the tools to measure and control their energy consumption.
+The key idea would be to help "empower" the public and private actors, notably public administrations at all levels as well as citizens and businesses, to allow them to make informed choices about their energy use and management and to provide them with the tools to measure and control their energy consumption.